 Q32.
 The term TEMPEST refers to what?

-of the above requirements is most important?
+Q34.
+Which of the above requirements is most important?

-SHIPBOARD COMMUNICATIONS SYSTEMS QUALITY MONITORING (QMCS)
+SHIPBOARD Communications Systems QUALITY MONITORING (QMCS)

-the volume of shipboard communications has increased greatly.
-This expansion has led to the shipboard installation
+In recent years the volume of shipboard communications has increased greatly.

-of communications systems.
+operation of communications systems.
 These systems demand precise initial lineup

 is often caused by many small contributing factors.
 When these factors are added

 together, the system becomes unusable.

-scheduled, logical checks that ensure continuous, optimum performance
+When you perform scheduled, logical checks that ensure continuous, optimum performance

 cases this maintenance prevents outages before they occur.
 Some of the scheduled

 checks will include the following: